quietsy/advanced-configurations/docs/vpn.md

 ### Port forwarding

-VPN providers like Mullvad support port forwarding, if your application needs it.
+VPN providers like Torguard support port forwarding, if your application needs it.

-For example in `Mullvad` > `My Account` > `Manage ports and Wireguard Keys` > Follow the instructions to get a port.

 Copy the port number you got to `qBittorrent` > `Settings` > `Connection` > `Port used for incoming connections`.